Freedom of Information Act

 A. The Waukegan Public Library is a component of the City of Waukegan.
 It is governed by a nine member board who are appointed by the Mayor of the City of Waukegan.
 The Waukegan Public Library Board of Trustees exercise control over the library as pursuant to Illinois Local Library Act.
 The board meets on the third Wednesday of each month at 6:30 pm in the Board Room of the library, unless rescheduled and notice given in accordance with the Illinois Open Meetings Act.

-B. An organizational chart available as a printable document.
+B. Our current Organizational Chart available as a printable document.

 D. Funding sources are property taxes, state and federal grants, fines, charges, and donations.
 Tax levies are for corporate purposes (general operating expenditures).